-

 2 Comments

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 6 “Superpower Sunday!
+“Superpower Sunday!
 If you had a superpower – what would it be?
 How would you use it?”
 This is easy.
 Do you remember the Micheal Keaton movie “Multipilicity?”
-He wished for … Continue reading
+He wished for multiple versions of himself so he could get everything … Continue reading

 Posted in caregiving, coping skills, Dystonia, family, gardening, honesty, human interest, humanity, inspirational, Inspiring, life changing, life changing events, love, motivational, musings, nature, religion, self, spiritual, thought provoking, tindle, traumatic brain injury